Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 We are looking for...

-- A photo of yourself to accompany your story (you can provide as many photos as you like)
+- A photo of yourself to accompany your story or Q&A (you can provide as many photos as you like)

-If you're interested in taking part and sharing your story, or you'd like more information about the project, please contact us at firstname.lastname@example.org
+If you're interested in taking part and sharing your story or a Q&A, please contact us at firstname.lastname@example.org